-I am on Earth to help people and tell transformative stories.
+I am on Earth to help people tell transformative stories.

 That is the foundation (soil) and driving force (sunlight) of my career.
-I bring together these disparate pieces of information to weave a tale about where I’ve been, where I'm going, and why I’m worth betting on.
+And with my Founder Story, I bring together these disparate pieces of information to weave a tale about where I’ve been, where I'm going, and why I’m worth betting on.

-What connects who you are to what you do?
-Do you love talking to people?
+To craft your own Founder Story, start with what connects who you are to what you do: Do you love talking to people?
 Working with your hands?
 Being outside?
 Solving problems?
 Creating spreadsheets?

 Here are a few questions to ask yourself:

-Forget your dream job.
-Many people do not have the luxury of finding a “dream job.”
+You don't have to have your "dream job" to be able to answer these questions.
+Many people never have the luxury of finding a dream job.
 Instead, we can search for a job that involves at least some of the things we like.
 And if we understand the things we like, we can tell a story about where we’ve been, where we’re going, and why we’re worth betting on.

 2. Value Story: What do you do?